-There have been no other material events between the Statement of Financial Position date and the date the Account was authorised for issue.
+There have been no other material events between the Statement of Financial Position date and the date the financial statements were authorised for issue.

-The Accounting Officer of the Scheme has authorised these Financial Statements to be issued on the date the Comptroller and Auditor General certifies the Account.
+The Accounting Officer of the Scheme has authorised these financial statements to be issued on the same date as the Comptroller and Auditor General's certificate.